theicfire/logregex/README.md

 That's it!
 It's a tiny proof of concept, but I haven't seen this built anywhere else.
 I'm not sure how common this problem is for people, but I often have a need for a tool like this.

+# How to run
+The few dependencies are managed by yarn.
+I typically run this via node.
+Since this is typescript, `ts-node` is a quick way to get things running.
+- `yarn install`
+- `npx ts-node example.ts`

 # Implementation Details
 The implementation was inspired by a series of blog posts on [how to build a Regex Engine](https://kean.blog/post/lets-build-regex).